Elysian Animal Assisted Therapy and Learning

 - Certificate in Assessing Candidates Using a Range of Methods (A1 award)

 Jen is currently studying part-time for a PhD through the University of Worcester.

-Julie is a Registered Social worker with a huge wealth of experience in a vast variety of settings, including working with Looked After Children, Child Protection and Mental Health.
+Julie is a registered Social Worker with a huge wealth of experience in a vast variety of settings, including working with Looked After Children, Child Protection and Mental Health.
 Julie is a passionate and highly committed practitioner who delivers work to a very high standard.
-She is passionate about securing the best possible outcomes for the children and families she work with.
-Julie has worked with high risk, vulnerable children managing complex and challenging caseloads.
-For example, providing containment and intervention for suicidal children and children who have difficulty regulating their emotions whilst balancing risk and level of need.
-Julie believes in working creatively to meet need, and has an emphatic genuine approach to overcoming challenges for young people, enabling growth, progress and learning.
+She is passionate about securing the best possible outcomes for the children and families she works with.
+Julie has worked with high risk, vulnerable children managing complex and challenging caseloads, for example, providing containment and intervention for suicidal children and children who have difficulty regulating their emotions whilst balancing risk and level of need.
+Julie believes in working creatively to meet needs, and has an emphatic genuine approach to overcoming challenges for young people, enabling growth, progress and learning.

-Adrian is a qualified social worker, with a wealth of experience working with clients across ages and needs.
-He is employed as a manager by the National Probation Service.
-He has considerable experience of group work with a wide variety of service users.
+Adrian is a qualified Social Worker, with a wealth of experience working with clients across ages and needs.
+He is employed as a Manager by the National Probation Service.
+He has considerable experience in group work with a wide variety of service users.
 He has also owned horses for more than 20 years, both as a rider and carriage driver, and has experience of working with other animals.
 Adrian supports AATL group sessions on the farm and also helps out at various events.